 French midfielder Abdoulaye Doucoure has been one of Watford's best players in the 2017-18 campaign.
 The 24-year-old has been ever-present and has managed to bag himself a few goals.
 His form has seen his price rise, but he remains a steal at £5.4m.

 England international Jesse Lingard has shone in the new year for Manchester United and, at £6.1m he represents a serious bargain.
 With four assists and seven goals, the midfielder is showing Jose Mourinho that he has what it takes to flourish for the Red Devils.

 Watford brought relatively unknown Brazil starlet Richarlison to Vicarage Road this season and he has lit up the ground with a series of impressive displays.
 The former Fluminense attacker, who is just 20, has shown that he has a keen nose for goal and was a key reason for the Hornets' positive early-season form.

 There is no shortage of top midfielders to choose from in the Premier League and fantasy football bosses can populate their teams with highly rated, but mid-priced performers.

 Manchester United's Paul Pogba costs £8m, while Juan Mata is much cheaper at £6.8m.
-Tottenham's Heung-Min Son commands a £7.9m fee.
+Tottenham's Heung-Min Son commands an £8.1m fee.

-Former Barcelona winger Pedro costs £7.8m and Riyad Mahrez is slightly more expensive at £8.4m, while Everton midfielder Gylfi Sigurdsson, who was one of the best points getters last season, costs £8 million.
-Man United's Anthony Martial is probably more of a forward, but he is also valued at £8m.
-Arsenal's Aaron Ramsey, meanwhile, can be snapped up for £7.2m.
+Former Barcelona winger Pedro costs £7.7m and Willian is even cheaper at £6.8m, while Everton midfielder Gylfi Sigurdsson, who was one of the best points-getters last season, costs £8 million.
+Man United's Anthony Martial is probably more of a forward, but he is also valued at £8m, while Liverpool's Sadio Mane costs £9.3m.